 - Building materials: clay, pipe cleaners, pom poms, ribbon and popsicle sticks

 - Decorative items: stamps, glitter, stickers, googly eyes and beads

 While you're at it, you may want to create an art station for them!
-Gather an easel or a table, or even more advanced things like a pottery wheel.
-For really little kids, bath crayons or Water Wow pads can help pique their interest and get them engaged in the exciting world of art.
+An art table of their own gives them lots of space to get creative, and to store their works of art.
+Gather an easel, or even more advanced things like a pottery wheel for older kids.
+For really little kids or kids who are just discovering art, make it accessible with fun bath crayons or travel sketchpads.
+These things can help pique their interest and get them engaged in the exciting world of art.

 What are your go-to kids craft essentials?